Updated: Nov 18, 2019

 Traffic loss is a risk associated with new websites and often occurs due to the web developer having insufficient understanding of SEO and the requirements to achieve a successful migration.
 It may also not have been included as part of the web developers scope or brief and this is quite common as it adds extra cost to the project.

 The traffic drop is nearly always organic Google traffic and the most common reason for the reduction is because organic ranking pages have inadvertently been removed or placed on new url addressing on the new or revised website design.
-These once strong ranking pages are no longer live and will likely be reporting 404 errors and accordingly Google quickly pulls any ranking associated with these pages and thus the traffic flow to the website reduces.
+These once strong ranking pages are no longer live and will likely be reporting 404 errors and accordingly Google quickly pulls any ranking associated with these pages and thus the traffic flow to the website declines.

 Changing the url address of web content is a bit like changing phone numbers – if you don’t set up a redirect or advise customers of your new number/content address, then no one will be able to call you/find your content.